genericmueller/aws-ant-media/README.md

 terraform apply antmediaserver

-When the process is finished you will get an output with your public IP and the instance_id if your server.
+When the process is finished you will get an output with your public IP and the instance_id of your server.
 You should than also be able to access your ant media server via your dyndns name.

 for example: http://mediaserver.dedyn.io:5080

 Login password: JamesBond
 Password: instance_id

+### tear down the environmet

+To completely remove the environment, use the following command and type "yes" at the prompt.

+terraform destroy